KRFOSS/kali-docs/nethunter/nethunter-kernel-9-config-8/index.md

 ### CAN support

 CAN support will be needed for CAN Arsenal usage.
+Note that this documentations may be updated a lot since CAN Arsenal is in Experimental Version.

 In section ***“Networking support”***: